Co-Founder - Lawyer

 Christopher R. Kemp

-Christopher was a founding member of this firm, which opened its doors on October 1, 2010.
-Christopher practices primarily in the areas of: criminal defense, appeals, family law including divorce and child custody, and juvenile law, representing both parents and children.
+Chris was a founding member of this firm, which opened its doors on October 1, 2010.
+He practices primarily in the areas of: criminal defense, appeals, family law including divorce and child custody, and juvenile law, representing both parents and children.
 He has handled hundreds of criminal and family law cases for his clients.
-Christopher is also a mediator for Polk County family law cases.
-Christopher has also served as the contract defense attorney for all juveniles involved in the Polk County Juvenile Drug Court program since October 2013.
+Chris is also a mediator for Polk County family law cases.
+In addition to his representation in private practice, Chris has also served as the contract defense attorney for all juveniles involved in the Polk County Juvenile Drug Court program since October 2013.

-Christopher was born in Apple Valley, Minnesota.
+Chris was born in Apple Valley, Minnesota.
 He graduated from Eastview High School in 2003.
-After high school, Christopher attended Carleton College in Northfield, Minnesota.
-At Carleton, Christopher was a three year letter winner in football and also pole vaulted for the Knights track and field team.
+After high school, Chris attended Carleton College in Northfield, Minnesota.
+At Carleton, Chris was a three year letter winner in football and also pole vaulted for the Knights track and field team.
 After graduating early from Carleton, he spent six months in Fort Lauderdale, Florida, working as a substitute teacher and track and field coach at the Pine Crest School.

-In his free time, Christopher enjoys spending time with his family, reading, playing and watching sports, and woodworking.
+In his free time, Chris enjoys spending time with his family, reading, playing and watching sports, and woodworking.

 – Barrister, Blackstone Inn of Court